 Combating economic threats and adhering to regulatory requirements.

-Job growth is either steady or increasing, with Recruiter.com reporting that "vacancies for this career have increased by 29.04 percent nationwide (since 2004)" and "demand for Risk Management Specialists is expected to go up, with an expected 11,760 new jobs filled by 2018."4 Our Master of Science in Financial Crime and Compliance Management prepares you to tap into these opportunities and advance your career.
+“Demand for Risk Management Specialists is expected to go up, with an expected 54,350 new jobs filled by 2029.”4 Our Master of Science in Financial Crime and Compliance Management prepares you to tap into these opportunities and advance your career.

 Graduate qualified for leadership positions in fraud analysis, fraud investigation, fraud examination, and compliance in many industries and law enforcement organizations.

 Enterprise risk managers work with companies to assess and identify the potential risks that may hinder the reputation, safety, security, and financial prosperity of their organization.5,6,7

 Gather and analyze evidence, conduct interviews and interrogations, and build a case to identify and bring responsible parties to justice.7,8